Fyre Festival: Festival events and attendee experiences

-Early in the morning of April 27, heavy rain fell on Great Exuma, soaking the open tents and mattresses piled out in the open air for guest arrivals later that day.
+Early in the morning on April 27, heavy rain fell on Great Exuma, soaking the open tents and mattresses that had been piled out in the open for the guests arriving later that day.

 The first flights from Miami International Airport to Exuma International Airport, operated by Swift Air and Xtra Airways, landed at 6:20 a.m.
-That afternoon, Blink-182 announced that it was withdrawing from the festival, stating in a Twitter post that: "We're not confident that we would have what we need to give you the quality of performances we always give our fans."
+That afternoon, Blink-182 announced that it was withdrawing from the festival, stating in a Twitter post: "We're not confident that we would have what we need to give you the quality of performances we always give our fans."

-Initial arrivals were brought to an "impromptu beach party" at a beachside restaurant, where they were plied with alcohol and kept waiting for around six hours while frantic preparations at the festival site continued.
-McFarland had hired hundreds of local Bahamian workers to help build the site.
+Initial arrivals were taken to an "impromptu beach party" at a beachside restaurant, where they were plied with alcohol and kept waiting for around six hours while frantic preparations at the festival site continued.
+McFarland had hired hundreds of local workers to help build the site.
 Meanwhile, organizers had to renegotiate the guarantees they offered to the people who would be playing at the festival as costs spiraled out of control.
-Later arrivals were brought directly to the grounds by school bus where the true state of the festival's site became apparent: their accommodations were little more than scattered disaster relief tents with dirt floors, some with mattresses that were soaking wet as a result of the morning rain.
-The gourmet food accommodations were nothing more than inadequate and poor quality food (including cheese sandwiches served in foam containers).
+Later arrivals were taken directly to the grounds by school bus where the true state of the festival's site became apparent: their accommodations were little more than scattered disaster relief tents with dirt floors, some with mattresses that were soaking wet as a result of the morning rain.
+Instead of the gourmet food promised, there was nothing more than inadequate and poor quality food such as cheese sandwiches served in foam containers.